 Plans, Monitoring, and Compliance:

 Investigators and research unit managers are responsible for ensuring that everyone on their team, including new personnel, are adequately trained and are following these guidelines.
 The University no longer requires plans for pandemic-related research unit function, or revisions to such plans, to be submitted to the School or Department for approval.
 However, Department/Division leaders remain responsible for ensuring/monitoring the safety of their personnel, operations, and facilities, and may choose to continue to require study/unit-specific plans or other measures to support safety and research success in their areas.
 Research teams should internally communicate plans for remote versus in-person research functions to team members and monitor their impact upon safety, participant satisfaction, and research progress.
-Research team members may discuss concerns with their study principal investigator, research unit manager, division director, department chair, the Senior Associate Dean for Research, or submit concerns to dev-research-washu.pantheonsite.io/covid19/report-concerns/.
+Research team members may discuss concerns with their study principal investigator, research unit manager, division director, department chair, the Senior Associate Dean for Research, or submit concerns to research.wustl.edu/covid19/report-concerns/.

 Vaccinations: